 DEFINITION OF SPECIAL EDUCATIONAL NEEDS AND DISABILITY (SEND)

 1b.
-Students have special educational needs if they have a learning difficulty or disability that affects their ability to access the curriculum, which calls for special educational provision to be made for them.
+Students have special educational needs if they have challenges to learning that affect their ability to access the curriculum and need special educational provision.

-Students have difficulty accessing the curriculum if they:
+Students may not access the curriculum if they: